marwac-9/LTU-labs/opengl_graphics_physics/subdivision_opengl/README.md

 Keys 1-3 will toggle between different subdivision meshes.
 Meshes are subdivided in real-time as you switch between scenes.
 Toggle wireframe/shaded mode with TAB key.
-Press LCTRL+S to save the subdivided mesh to obj file.
+To save the subdivided mesh to obj file press LCTRL+S.

 ## Key-bindings
 - 1-5 - Changing scenes.